 In fact, it will carry a lower base MSRP than the first-gen Prius we launched 12 years ago.

-features a 1.5-liter gas engine and a 144-volt nickel-metal hydride battery for a total hybrid system output of 99 hp.
+The Prius c features a 1.5-liter gas engine and a 144-volt nickel-metal hydride battery for a total hybrid system output of 99 hp.

 In adapting Hybrid Synergy Drive to a smaller platform…each of the system’s major components were re-designed…to scale, to reduce weight and improve efficiency.

-’s body structure uses lightweight, high-strength steel to help reduce vehicle mass…and improve fuel economy.
+The c’s body structure uses lightweight, high-strength steel to help reduce vehicle mass…and improve fuel economy.